victorwokili/Troubleshooting/Linux/UI_Container_Connectivity_Troubleshooting_Guide.md

 **kind-vm2 Configuration:**
 - **User:** Login username set as 'user'.
-- **HostName:** Specifies the IP address `192.168.101.98` for the SSH session's target.
+- **HostName:** Specifies the IP address `192.168.111.8` for the SSH session's target.
-- **ProxyCommand:** Facilitates an SSH connection through another server (`reach-bastion`).
+- **ProxyCommand:** Facilitates an SSH connection through another server (`vic-bastion`).
 The `-W %h:%p` option forwards the SSH protocol to the final destination, enabling seamless connectivity through an intermediate host.